Charleston – November 21st

 Next we decided to go for a late lunch/early dinner.
 One of the locals recommended Gillie’s Seafood.

-The restaurant itself was no nonsense and had a whole wall dedicated to Chef’s grandma.
+The restaurant itself was no nonsense and had a whole wall dedicated to the Chef’s grandma.

 Leave a Comment